 10.1 Customer agrees to pay all sales taxes, use taxes, goods and services taxes, property taxes, or other taxes in connection with Service including installation and monitoring of Equipment and sales of any additional equipment; all charges made by any telephone company, broadband service provider or other utility installation, leasing or service of the telephone network or broadband service, as applicable, connecting Customer location to the Monitoring Facility; any increase in electricity charges; or any building permit or other fees required under any ordinances or laws in order to install Equipment in Customer location.

 10.2 Equipment is the property of Customer subject to the terms of this Agreement.
 The Equipment will be delivered to the address submitted by Customer and installed by Customer following the installation procedure approved by PAI.
-Risk of loss of the Equipment, or any part of the same, shall pass to Customer upon shipment to Customer's premises of the Equipment or part thereof.
+From time to time, PAI may suggest other resources and options to Customer in order to assist with the installation process.
+These alternative resources and options are not intended to be recommendations or obligations and are solely up to Customer discretion.
+Risk of loss of the Equipment, or any part of the same, shall pass to Customer upon shipment to Customer’s premises of the Equipment or part thereof.

 10.3 PAI recommends regular testing, in accordance with the Instructions that Customer hereby acknowledges Customer has received from PAI, to ensure the system is functioning properly and the system is properly monitored.